apache/druid/docs/content/development/extensions-core/parquet.md

 Both parse options support auto field discovery and flattening if provided with a [flattenSpec](../../ingestion/flatten-json.html) with `parquet` or `avro` as the `format`.
-Parquet nested list and map [logical types](https://github.com/apache/parquet-format/blob/master/LogicalTypes.md) _should_ operate correctly with json path expressions for all supported types.
+Parquet nested list and map [logical types](https://github.com/apache/parquet-format/blob/master/LogicalTypes.md) _should_ operate correctly with json path expressions for all supported types. `parquet-avro` sets a hadoop job property `parquet.avro.add-list-element-records` to `false` (which normally defaults to `true`), in order to 'unwrap' primitive list elements into multi-value dimensions.

 The `parquet` parser supports `int96` Parquet values, while `parquet-avro` does not.
 There may also be some subtle differences in the behavior of json path expression evaluation of `flattenSpec`.

 We suggest using `parquet` over `parquet-avro` to allow ingesting data beyond the schema constraints of Avro conversion.
 However, `parquet-avro` was the original basis for this extension, and as such it is a bit more mature.